schoeberl/chisel-examples/TowardsChisel3.md

 To be continued with:
  * The other examples, which also include testers

+## Testing

+Chisel testing has been moved to its own library and needs to be included in the build.sbt.

 ## Compatibility Issues

 Use latest Chisel 2 version (2.2.38)